 CLOSED Sundays & Mondays

-We are closed the third Wednesday of the month from 2pm-4pm for a department meeting.
+We are typically closed the third Wednesday of the month from 2pm-4pm for a department meeting.

 The Collaboratory is the library’s makerspace, located on the 2nd floor.

 A makerspace is a collaborative place that encourages exploration, creativity, design, and building, using a variety of media, tools, technology, and objects.
 In the Collaboratory, you’ll have access to an array of equipment, tools, knowledge, and support—whether you lean high-tech, low-tech, or no-tech—along with helpful staff.

 Come here to build your dream project, collaborate on projects with others, learn how to make new things, and work with some amazing new tools.

 Questions?
 Reach the Digital Services staff at 847-272-2098 or by email at email@example.com.

 Our space is free and open to everyone.
 There is no cost to use the equipment.
 Use of equipment is first come, first served.

 You must be 11 years of age or older to be in the Collaboratory alone.
 Vulnerable adults and those younger than 11 must be accompanied and monitored at all times by a parent or other responsible caregiver who is 14 years of age or older.

 We ask that patrons be respectful of others, and take care of the space as if it were their own.

 You can learn to sew, crochet, 3D print a replacement for a broken part, laser cut a plaque, edit your movie, convert your vinyl to digital, make a book, and so much more.
 While we're not a full woodworking shop, we have many tools to build small to midsize projects and prototypes.